-Christy Simpson is Associate Professor and Head of the Department of Bioethics at Dalhousie University.
-She is also the department’s Coordinator of the Ethics Collaborations Team which provides ethics support for the Nova Scotia Health Authority, the IWK Health Centre, and NSHEN.
+Christy Simpson is the Ethics Collaboration Coordinator with NSHEN, which provides ethics support for the Nova Scotia Health Authority, the IWK Health Centre, and Associate Professor in the Department of Bioethics at Dalhousie University.
 Her primary responsibilities include ethics education and capacity-building, policy development and review, and support for clinical and organizational ethics consultations.

 Christy completed her doctorate in philosophy, specializing in bioethics, at the Department of Philosophy at Dalhousie University in 2001.
 During her doctoral studies, Christy also undertook two clinical practicums at local health care facilities, which stimulated her interest in the role of hope in health care.
 Her research in this area continued during a postdoctoral fellowship at the University of Alberta (2000-2002) and is still strong today.
 Other research interests include pediatric and organizational ethics, as well as rural health ethics.
 Christy and her co-author, Fiona McDonald, have recently (2017) published a book, “Rethinking Rural Health Ethics.”